Skip to content

 Your repository has 47 methods.
 That's the problem.

 Repository Pattern PHP usually ends up as a God Class with findAll, findByUser, findActiveByMonth and dozens more methods.
-Jardis generates a 5-stage pipeline with separate read/write paths instead, physically enforced rather than by convention.
+Jardis generates a 4-stage pipeline per aggregate instead: Query, Transform, Validate, Persist.
+Each stage with one clear responsibility, structurally enforced rather than by convention.

 PHP repositories keep growing.
 Until they become unmanageable.